safe-global/safe-singleton-factory/README.md

 ## How to get the singleton deployed to your network

-As the singleton is EIP155 protected, we need to sign the singleton for your network.
-But some requisites must be met before we do that, the most important one is having funds on the deployer so we can deploy the contract.
+As the singleton is deployed with an EIP155 transaction, we need to sign the deployment transaction for your network.
+But some prerequisites must be met before that, and the most important one is having funds on the deployer so we can deploy the contract.

 - Make sure your network is on https://chainlist.org/ .
 We will not accept networks not present there.
 - Install dependencies running `yarn`.